IMMEDIATE AVAILABILITY!

 12-man Special Forces teams often operate in austere, remote locations, requiring the team to be highly independent.
 Adapting the Special Forces planning guidelines to power generation can ensure a similar level of energy dependability.

-Army Special Forces “Green Berets” often talk about the core competencies of shoot, move, and communicate as keys to mission success.
-Of these, communications within the team and with outside assets, such as aircraft, headquarters, or other teams is most critical.
+Army Special Forces often talk about the core competencies of shoot, move, and communicate as keys to mission success.
+Of these, communications within the team and with outside assets, such as aircraft, headquarters, or other teams is critical.

 Special Forces teams develop redundancy into their combinations plan to ensure that even when systems fail, they are still able to make contact.
 Green Berets use the PACE, which represents Primary, Alternate, Contingency, and Emergency, as a framework for ensuring continuity of communications under all circumstances.

-The PACE framework is designed to start with the highest quality, or most ideal, communications tool and move down to less secure or harder to use systems.
+The PACE framework is designed to start with the highest quality, communications tool and move down to less secure or harder to use systems.
 The Primary and Alternate means fulfill all or most of the team’s communications needs, while Contingency and Emergency only accomplish some of the requirements.

 Sample PACE Communications Plan:

-Prudent businesses and homeowners can use a similar PACE approach to planning redundant power to keep the most important systems operating.
-To start this process, the planner needs to understand which systems are most critical to continued operation and begin to develop options to keep these powered in the event that the primary power source (the power grid) fails.
+Prudent businesses and homeowners can use a similar PACE approach to planning redundant power to the most important systems operating.
+To start this process, the planner needs to understand which systems are most critical to continued operation and begin to develop options to keep these powered if the primary power source (the power grid) fails.

 Advanced Communications in Cold Snow Environment